Board of Directors

 Tiziana Stella, Ph.D., Executive Director, since 2004, she has been responsible for all major projects as well as staff management, including overall program and research planning and management.
 She is a specialist in transatlantic relations, NATO, European integration, U.S. foreign policy and federalism.
 Dr. Stella earned her Ph.D. in history from the University of Pavia, Italy.
 She was a Fulbright Scholar in the US, and a researcher with several Italian and American think tanks and NGOs including the Fondazione Luigi Einaudi and the Fondazione Firpo.
 She worked for the Council for a Community of Democracies in preparation of the Warsaw 2000 conference that, under the leadership of Madeleine Albright, established the Community of Democracies.
 From 2001 to 2004, she directed the Euro-Atlantic Institute for International Integration Studies.
 She has been a speaker at numerous international conferences on issues related to transatlantic relations, NATO, the EU, and cooperation among the democracies.
 She has taught at the University of Tubingen, Germany, the Moscow State Institute of International Relations, and the Moscow State University.
 She has also led seminars for the National Guard Institute of National Defense Studies in Washington, and at the U.S. Foreign Service Institute in Arlington, VA.
 Dr. Stella is the author of several publications on the history and prospects of transatlantic relations.

 Emiliano Alessandri, Ph.D., is a Visiting Professor with the Transatlantic Affairs Program at the College of Europe, where he explores U.S. and EU policy toward the Middle East and North Africa.
-He is also a Senior Transatlantic Fellow with the German Marshall Fund of the United States, a Scholar with the Middle East Institute, a Research Associate with the Hellenic Foundation for European and Foreign Policy, a Scientific Board Member of the NATO Defense College Foundation, an Advisory Board Member of the U.S.-Italy Global Affairs Forum, and an Editorial Board Member of the international affairs journal International Spectator.
-He previously served as a Senior Cooperation Officer with the Organization for Security and Cooperation in Europe, an Associate Fellow at the Institute for International Affairs in Rome, a Visiting Fellow at the Woodrow Wilson School of Public and International Policies, and a Visiting Fellow at the Center for Transatlantic Relations.
+He is also a Senior Transatlantic Fellow with the German Marshall Fund of the United States, a Scholar with the Middle East Institute, a Research Associate with the Hellenic Foundation for European and Foreign Policy, a Scientific Board Member of the NATO Defense College Foundation, an Advisory Board Member of the U.S.-Italy Global Affairs Forum, an Editorial Board Member of the international affairs journal International Spectator, and serves as a Senior Cooperation Officer with the Organization for Security and Cooperation in Europe.
+He was an Associate Fellow at the Institute for International Affairs in Rome, a Visiting Fellow at the Woodrow Wilson School of Public and International Policies, and a Visiting Fellow at the Center for Transatlantic Relations.
 He has also worked at the European Commission for Directorate General Enlargement.
 He first became interested in the future of NATO during his undergraduate studies at the University of Bologna, and grew during his graduate studies at SAIS, Johns Hopkins; his master's thesis examined the significance of the creation of NATO in the U.S. diplomatic tradition.
 He received his Ph.D. from the University of Cambridge where he researched the intellectual and historical origins of the concept of the "Atlantic Community," NATO-EU defense and economic relations, and the idea of a League of Democracies.
 In 2007, he was a Research Fellow at the Streit Council.

 Domènec Ruiz Devesa, Vice Chairman, is a Member of the European Parliament from Spain.
 A lawyer, economist, and foreign policy specialist, he was born in Alicante, Spain in 1978.
 He graduated in 2002 from Universidad Carlos III de Madrid with degrees in Law and Economics, and from Universidad Nacional de Educacion a Distancia with a degree in Political Science and Sociology.
 He was appointed by the Spanish government to the European Youth Convention held in Brussels in July 2002.
 In 2005, Devesa obtained an M.A. in International Relations from the Johns Hopkins School of Advanced International Studies (SAIS), concentrating in European Studies and American Foreign Policy.
 His master's thesis is entitled "Atlanticism and Europeanism" and dwells on the common misconception about the apparent contradiction of these two ideas.
 Devesa has worked on development policy with the Inter-American Development Bank and with the World Bank in the Latin American and the Caribbean region.
 He has written on transatlantic and European affairs in Cafebabel, Freedom and Union, Temas para el Debate and Diario Informacion.
 Devesa previously served as President of the Washington European Society (WES) and Secretary General of the Spanish Socialist Worker's Party (PSOE) of Washington, D.C.